 To “go MacGyver” in the gym is to seek out new and novel methods of exercising using equipment that was designed for some other use.
-It can be funny, dangerous, ineffective or brilliant.
-In the post Tales From the Glitter Gym – Bellevue Edition, we had example of dangerous with the guy I referred to a Dummy Dead-Lift.
+It can be funny, dangerous, ineffective, or brilliant.
+In the post Tales From the Glitter Gym – Bellevue Edition, we had an example of “dangerous” with the guy I referred to as Dummy Dead-Lift.

 This one left me speechless.
 A proper dead-lift is done with your feet firmly planted on the floor.
 At a gym this is done from one of the cages.
 You load up the weight, walk it out, place it on the floor and then begin the exercise.
 I thought this was common sense.
 Not for Dummy Dead-Lift.
 This guy climbed up onto a padded flat bench, pulled the weight from the back and proceeded to do dead-lifts while balancing on the bench with a 2 inch stance.

 Back to the present.
-There is a old guy at my Glitter Gym that couldn’t do 10 push ups, yet he probably has more core strength than anyone I’ve seen outside a martial arts movie.
+There is an old guy at my Glitter Gym that couldn’t do 10 push-ups, yet he probably has more core strength than anyone I’ve seen outside a martial arts movie.
 He does nothing but core work on unstable surfaces.
 For most people, I think those exercises are ridiculous at best and dangerous at worst.
 This guy can handle any core stability exercise you can throw at him.

 I continue to be amazed at the things I see in Glitter Gyms.